 The analysis of these criteria may be expanded upon by testing the false-positive and false-negative rate on a more sophisticated system.
 The Lorenz 1963 model allows for the representation of a chaotic system with three degrees of freedom (Lorenz, 1963).
 This model has often been used as a simplistic representation of the atmosphere.
-For this study of bimodal detection, the system is initialized with a very large ensemble (10000 members) where members are perturbed relative to one another.
+For this study of bimodal detection, the system is initialized with a very large ensemble (10,000 members) where members are perturbed relative one another.
 Since the flow is chaotic, the model is sensitive to initial conditions and thus the ensemble members will spread.
-This large ensemble may be used as the true distribution for which the modality of the "atmosphere" at that point in time may be found.
-Then, similar to the previous synthetic study, 50-member ensembles at discrete time steps can be drawn, where each is fit with a KDE and the derived bimodal criteria are applied to get an approximation of the false-positive and false-negative detection rate.
-Figure 4 depicts the time evolution of a univariate variable in a Lorenz 63 system.
-This example, and more generally most ensemble forecasts of the atmosphere, may be broken into three main sections or periods: (1) just after initialization when the ensemble is still tightly clustered around the true state (roughly lead times 0-5 in the case of Fig. 4); (2) after the ensemble has begun to spread, where non-Gaussian characteristics may or may not be present (leads 5-25 in Fig. 4); and (3) at long lead times when the ensemble approaches the climatological distribution (leads 25+ in Fig. 4).
-While bimodality can be present in the climatological distribution itself, the bimodality that this paper is primarily concerned with identifying would be expected to occur in the second period and not necessarily persist into the third.
-Figure 4b has a sample distribution and the evaluated false-positive and false-negative rate from each of these three periods.
-These rates correspond well to the previous synthetic study.
-In this example, there is a larger false-positive rate associated with the climatological distribution, which has greater spread than
+This large ensemble may be used as the 'true' distribution for which the modality of the 'atmosphere' at that point in time may be found.
+Then, similar to the previous synthetic study, 50-member ensembles at discrete timesteps can be drawn, where each are fit with a KDE and the derived bimodal criteria are applied to get an approximation of the false-positive and false-negative detection rate.
+Figure 5 depicts the time evolution of a univariate variable in a Lorenz 63 system.
+This example, and more generally most ensemble forecasts of the atmosphere, may be broken into three main sections: 1) just after initialization when the ensemble is still tightly clustered around the 'true' state (roughly lead times 0-5 in the case of Fig. 5), 2) after the ensemble has begun to spread, where non-Gaussian characteristics may or may not be present (leads 5-25 in Fig. 5) and 3) at long lead times when the ensemble approaches the climatological distribution (leads 25+ in Fig. 5).
+The bimodality that this paper is primarily concerned with would be expected to occur in the second period.
+Figure 5(b) has a sample distribution and the evaluated false-positive